professor-farnsworth-git/TryHackMe-Walkthroughs/README.md

 # TryHackMe Walkthroughs

 The following articles will provide information on completing some boxes found on THM.
-Each box will contain four articles:
+Each box will contain four articles (if neccessary):
   - A 'manual' walkthrough
   - A Metasploit walkthrough
   - Pentest Report